Ajayt036/Statistics-For-Business-and-Economics-BAN/README.md

 ## Statistics For Business
-The Statistics For Business is a repository for the all insustrial problems that require fundamental statistics and probability concepts to reach a solution.
+The Statistics For Business is a repository of the all insustrial problems that require fundamental statistics and probability concepts to reach a solution.
 These problems are and based on insutries requirment, cimpeteive edge in the market and need some descritive or predective analysis to keep their business in the market.

 ## AIM